Teaching Resources for Embedding Ethics in Mathematics: Exercises, Projects, and Handouts: Exercises: Abstract Algebra

 We say that a finite group $G$ is interesting if it satisfies $g^{2}=e$ for all $g \in G$. \begin{enumerate} \item Show that if a finite group is interesting, then it is also abelian. \item Show that the group $C_{2}^{n}$ (=$C_{2} \times \ldots \times C_{2}$, $n$ times) is interesting for all integers $n \geq 0$. \item Show that if a finite group $G$ is interesting, then $G \cong C_{2}^{n}$ for some integer $n\geq 0$. \item Is ``interesting'' a suitable name for such groups?
 Who should decide the name of a mathematical object, and how should it be done? \end{enumerate}

 \ifdefined\solution \solution \textit{The purpose of this question is to illustrate that names can be misleading, or skew your interpretation of the purpose, functionality, or relevance of a mathematical object.
-They can change the way we view, value, and use mathematics, even before we have seen what it is and understand what it does (and doesn't) do.}
+They can change the way we view, value, and use mathematics, even before we have seen what it is and understand what it does (and doesn't) do.} \begin{enumerate} \item Take $g,h\in G$.
+Then $g=g^{-1}$ and $h=h^{-1}$.
+Thus $[g,h]=ghg^{-1}h^{-1}=ghgh=(gh)^2=e$, so $G$ is abelian. \\(Note that $G$ need not be finite for this proof to work, but in the context of the whole question it seemed easier just to work with finite groups). \item If $n=0$ the $G=\{e\}$ so it is obviously interesting. \\If $n>0$ then consider an element $g=(a_{1},\ldots, a_{n})\in C_{2}^{n}$, where each $a_{i}\in C_{2}$.
+Then